-Health care workers face many ongoing sources of stress in their personal and professional lives, benefiting from both tools to manage these challenges on their own and expert support addressing concerns that are more persistent.
-Our Center is part of a wide constellation of supportive services available to Mount Sinai Health System faculty, staff, and trainees.
-We work closely with the Office of Well-Being and Resilience, Talent Development and Learning, Mount Sinai Calm, the Department of Rehabilitation and Human Performance, and the Department of Psychiatry.
+Members of the Mount Sinai community face many ongoing sources of stress in their personal and professional lives, and benefit from both tools to manage these challenges on their own and expert support addressing concerns that are more persistent.
+Our Center is part of a wide range of supportive services available to Mount Sinai Health System faculty, staff, graduate and medical students, and trainees.
+We work closely with the Office of Well-Being and Resilience Talent Development and Learning, Mount Sinai Calm, and the Department of Psychiatry.

-We take a multi-pronged approach to employee mental health care and well-being, with the understanding that flexibility and close attention to stakeholder feedback are both essential to reaching all our constituents.
+We take a multi-pronged approach to behavioral health care and well-being, with the understanding that flexibility and close attention to stakeholder feedback are both essential to reaching all our constituents.
 Our model includes resilience workshops, outreach activities, individual behavioral health care, and a self-assessment and resilience-enhancing app - all of which have had to be responsive to changing needs over time.
-We have learned much about scalable and flexible implementation of staff support programming.
 Many of our offerings and lessons learned could benefit other institutions, and we frequently present our work in professional forums.
 If you work for a hospital or health system and want to implement a similar program, we would be happy to advise you.
 Please email MS-CSRPG@mountsinai.org.

-Our resilience workshops are designed to give our faculty, students, and staff tools to meet life’s challenges, big and small, and to build on their inherent strengths.
+Our resilience workshops are designed to give our faculty, graduate and medical students, and staff tools to meet life’s challenges, big and small, and to build on their inherent strengths.
 In developing these workshops, we have drawn on our extensive expertise in trauma interventions and resilience research.
-Our workshops (both virtual and in-person) focus on five evidence-based factors:
+Our workshops focus on:

 - Realistic optimism